ast-fortiss-tum/cam2sim/README.md

 conda activate data_extraction

-# 1. Copy fresh sim drives from data/results/ into the validation layout
+# 1. Collect fresh data into data/data_for_validation/
-#    (skip if you only want to score the bundled paper baseline)
+#    (copies sim drives, semantic GT, and CARLA replay semantic in one shot)
+#    Skip if data/data_for_validation/ is already populated with what you need.
 python 6_validation/6A_copy_data_for_validation.py

 # 2. Compute driving-quality metrics